MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/category-requests-from-vendors.md

 Before a vendor can interact with category requests, it must be set up for vendor collaboration.

 The vendor must have at least one vendor collaboration user.
-Only vendor users who have one or both of the following security roles can create and submit category requests:
+Only vendor users with the Vendor admin (external) security role can create and submit category requests.

-- Vendor contact (external)
-- Vendor admin (external)

 For more information, see [Set up and maintain vendor collaboration](set-up-maintain-vendor-collaboration.md).